RandomMeas

 RandomMeas.get_trace_momentMethod

-get_trace_moment(shadows::Array{<:AbstractShadow, 2}, kth_moment::Int; O::Union{Nothing, MPO}=nothing)
+get_trace_moment(shadows::Array{<:AbstractShadow, 2}, kth_moment::Int; O::Union{Nothing, MPO}=nothing, compute_sem::Bool = false, compute_renyi::Bool = false)

 Compute a single trace moment from an array of AbstractShadow objects.